sammigachuhi/my_django/docs/20-geodjango-leaflet.md

 </div>
 ```

-This is followed by inserting the CSS and JavaScript to be used by leaflet.
+This is followed by inserting the CSS and JavaScript to be used by Leaflet.

 ```
 {% leaflet_css %}